 Turn this on if you plan on connecting to the network via a wireless dongle.
 There are two things you will need to fill in here.

-■ Camera Name: Set this to whatever you would like the camera to be named.
-For example kitchen would work well for a camera in a kitchen.
+- Camera Name: Set this to whatever you would like the camera to be named.
+For example, the name kitchen would work well for a camera in a kitchen.

-■ Light Switch Detection: Enable this if you want sudden changes such as a light being switched on to not be treated as motion.
+- Light Switch Detection: Enable this if you want sudden changes such as a light being switched on not to be treated as a motion.
 (This will help prevent false positives)

-■ Video Resolution: Here you can set the video resolution of the camera.
-The higher the resolution the more room it will take up and the more bandwidth it will need to use in order to stream the footage.
-I set mine to 1280×800 and that seems to work perfectly fine.
+- Video Resolution: Here you can set the video resolution of the camera.
+The higher the resolution, the more room it will take up and the more bandwidth it will need to use to stream the footage.
+I set mine to 1280×800, and that seems to work perfectly fine.

-■ Frame Rate: This sets the amount of frames that will be sent be every second.
-The higher this is the smoother the video but again this will increase the storage used and bandwidth.
+- Frame Rate: This sets the number of frames that will be sent be every second.
+The higher this is, the smoother the video, but again this will increase the storage used and bandwidth.

-Under this menu you can specify where you would like the files stored for the Raspberry Pi Security Camera.
-This can be a custom path on the Pi, the predetermined path or the network path.
+Under this menu, you can specify where you would like the files stored for the Raspberry Pi security camera.
+This location can be a custom path on the Pi, the predetermined path or the network path.

 This menu you’re able to set the video streaming options, this is the video you see in the browser.

-■ Streaming Frame Rate: This is exactly the same as mentioned above under video device.
+- Streaming Frame Rate: This is the same as mentioned above under video device.

-■ Streaming Quality: You can reduce the video streaming quality.
-This is good to reduce if you need to access the camera on a low bandwidth device often.
+- Streaming Quality: You can reduce the video streaming quality.
+This setting is good to reduce if you need to access the camera on a low bandwidth device often.

-■ Motion Optimization: This will reduce the frame rate whenever no motion is detected.
-This will save you bandwidth.
+- Motion Optimization: This will reduce the frame rate whenever no motion is detected.
+This setting will save you bandwidth.

 You can also see three URLs that can be used to access different footage.
-These URLs are very important if you have multiple cameras per Pi as each camera will have a unique port that you listen to the stream on.
+These URLs are very important if you have multiple cameras per Pi as each camera will have a unique port that you listen to the stream.

 Here you can set the Raspberry Pi security camera to take still images whenever motion is triggered, during specific intervals or all the time.

 In here you can activate the Raspberry Pi security camera motion detection that is included in the software.
-You are able to make adjustments to the settings here so that you can get better motion detection.
+You can make adjustments to the settings here so that you can get better motion detection.

 In here you can set the Pi to record movies whenever motion is detected.